BlueBrain/TMD/README.md

 TMD: Topological Morphology Descriptor
 ========================================

-The TMD performs topological analysis of neuronal morphologies and extracts the persistence of trees.
+The TMD performs the topological analysis of neuronal morphologies and extracts the persistence barcodes of trees.

 Details
 ---------